Danielovich/RubinStatic/README.md

 - Markdig dependency is [only used here](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Static/Services/TransformMarkdownToHTMLService.cs).
 - You can use this API from at least a console application and there is no dependencies to other internal projects.

-#### Rubin.Static.Console is where it's all connected.
+#### Rubin.Static.Console is where the pieces are connected and a blog/site is generated.
 I have tried to make it as slim as possible, and so...

 - there is a type implementing the IGeneratePages [called PageGenerator](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Static.Console/Generators/PageGenerator.cs).
 - you can [control where the static HTML pages should be saved](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Static.Console/Generators/ISavePage.cs), default is [/Output](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Static.Console/Generators/SaveAsFile.cs) dir which is stored in the obj/bin at runtime.